 The Mellin’s Food ad – and the Fund’s editorial endorsement of Virol’s vitamin-packed formula – linked the domestic and international projects of postwar recovery, centering both on the proper nutrition and nurture of “the wasting child.”
 The ad, with its savvy blend of sensationalism and scientific expertise, echoed Jebb’s own strategy of combining shocking images with expert reports authored by the respected medical doctors and public health officials she recruited for fact-finding missions abroad.
 Such reports convinced Jebb that while starving adults, once fed, could “recover vitality later on,” children were a special case.
-If their normal physical and psychological development was interrupted, it could not be readily put right but would have negative life-long individual and social effects.
+If their normal physical and psychological development was interrupted, it could not be readily put right but would have negative lifelong individual and social effects.
 Emerging medical models of child development and welfare thus informed SCF’s humanitarian mission and imagery.
 The Mellin’s Food ad – and its prominent placement in SCF’s magazine – broadcast the message that child hunger and malnutrition were shared human problems that required scientific solutions and provoked maternal distress both domestically, within Britain, and beyond it.
 This message, which connected the experiences of underfed children at home and abroad, may help explain the organization’s success in attracting donations from workers as well as the wealthy.
 When it came to endangered infants the world over, Cambridge University scientists affirmed, there was but one universal cure: vitamin-rich baby food.

 The Record’s visual shift to lone and orphaned children was accompanied by a new fundraising initiative, perhaps SCF’s most famous: the child-adoption subscription.
 In November 1920, donors could choose between making a one-time pledge to feed “suffering children in the Famine districts” or becoming a “godparent” by contributing to a child’s in-country care abroad on a monthly basis.
 Initially no photos of children were published, but gradually “adopt a child” photos did appear scattered throughout the publication.
-Unlike the children-in-distress shots that accompanied reports from the field, these photos were respectable head-shots of un-named children, properly clothed and groomed.
+Unlike the children-in-distress shots that accompanied reports from the field, these photos were respectable head-shots of unnamed children, properly clothed and groomed.
 Sometimes they appeared individually; other times a number of individual portraits were artfully grouped together using a graphic frame.
 Usually, children were identified by nationality; only in the late 1920s was a first name supplied: “Juliska is a Hungarian child now in her fifth year suffering from rickets and chronic catarrh due to undernourishment.”

 If SCF invoked the universal category of “the child” as a protracted stage of human development requiring protection and nurture, its adopt-a-child fundraising and individual portraits gestured to that other, more “priceless” child: the reader’s own.
-Since the photos appeared with vague captions and impersonal reports from the field, rather than detailed stories of individual children’s circumstances, their emotional pull was dependent on the strength of the beseeching child’s portrait read against the reader’s accumulated knowledge of conditions in the “famine district.”
+Since the photos appeared with vague captions and impersonal reports from the field rather than detailed stories of individual children’s circumstances, their emotional pull was dependent on the strength of the beseeching child’s portrait read against the reader’s accumulated knowledge of conditions in the “famine district.”
 After the worst of the famine years had passed, the children’s faces, unanimated by gripping narratives, remained but two-dimensional images on the page and contributions fell off.
 By the late 1920s, SCF addressed this issue by launching a “choose your child” campaign, which put donors “in direct touch” with children.
 After indicating a preferred sex and nationality for “their” child, contributors received the child’s photo and the possibility of exchanging letters with her.
 “Very touching and interesting letters are frequently received,” claimed the insert, dangling the promise of individual stories to bring the adorable faces to life.

 Feed the Children, Save the Revolution